openshift/splunk-forwarder-operator/README.md

     sourcetype: _json
 ```

-The image and imageTag are for the image in /forwarder
+The image and imageTag are for the image in /forwarder (currently version
+7.3.2-c60db69f8e32)